snok/install-poetry/README.md

 ## Workflows and tips

-This section contains a collection of workflow examples to help you:
+This section contains a collection of workflow examples to help

 - Give you a starting point for setting up your own workflow,
-- Figure out what settings to use, or
-- How to increase performance by implementing caching in your workflow
+- Demonstrate how to implement caching for performance improvements

-> If anything doesn't work for you, or you have suggested improvements, please feel free to submit an issue or submitting a PR.
+- Clarify the implications of different settings

 **Examples**: